chr4-cookbooks/osrm/README.md

-  user            'my_osrm_user'         # User to run commands as cwd             '/srv/my_osrm'         # Set working directory for osrm-extract threads         5                      # How many threads to use (defaults to number of cpu cores) memory          4                      # How many GB of memory to use (defaults to system memory - 1GB) cleanup         false                  # Do not cleanup .osrm and .osrm.restrictions after preparing timeout         3600                   # Timeout in seconds for osrm-extract/osrm-prepare.
+  user            'my_osrm_user'         # User to run commands as cwd             '/srv/my_osrm'         # Set working directory for osrm-extract threads         5                      # How many threads to use (defaults to number of cpu cores) cleanup         false                  # Do not cleanup .osrm and .osrm.restrictions after preparing timeout         3600                   # Timeout in seconds for osrm-extract/osrm-prepare.
 Defaults to 24h stxxl_size      150000                 # Size (in MB) of stxxl temporary file.
 Dynamically allocated by default